Multirename/multirename/README.md

     old: info
     new: ../True_Grit.nfo

-The default pattern for vdr recordings and maybe created mpg's 00001.ts.mpg:
+The default pattern for vdr recordings:

     regex:/^(\d{5}|\d{5}\.ts|info|marks)$/i

-### Example 2:
+### Example 2

 This example is for my series.
 When recording i use different subfolders like:
 Movie, Series, Doc, DocSeries so i can run multirename automatically without